zveale/projects/Armored Fairway/README.md

 project was a lot of fun and my brother and I hope to work on another project again in the future.

 **This is a supplement for my site zveale.github.io.
-Additional information is posted in the description section of the each video.**
+Additional information is posted in the description section of each video.**